PARKING ENFORCEMENT OFFICER

 - Perform special parking event service operations such as meter hooding and signage placement; report meter defects or malfunctions.

-- Provide traffic control at accident or incident scenes and provide written incident reports.
+- Provide traffic control at crash or incident scenes and provide written incident reports.

 Conditions of Employment